jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 resulted from Misdelivery (sending something to the wrong recipient), as shown in Figure 46\.
 This was also the
-No. 1 category in last years report.Misconfiguration is the next most common error and was seen in approximately 10% of breaches.
+No. 1 category in last years report.
+Misconfiguration is the next most common error and was seen in approximately 10% of breaches.
 Misconfiguration has been on a